Olivia5k/doge/README.md

 ## Notes

-**doge** optionally requires the `ps` binary on your path to be able to show processes.
-If you don't have `ps`, chances are that **doge** won't run anyway.
-Oh, and you need a terminal that supports 256 colors, but that should not be a problem given that is, you know, 2013.
+You need a terminal that supports 256 colors running on a system that supports unicode.

 The terminal Shibe was created with hax0r Gimp skills and [img2xterm][i2x].